haberdashPI/vim-multi-repl/README.md

 ```

 ## Multiple REPLs per filetype

 By default there is one REPL per filetype and project.
-But you can even have
+But you can have
 multiple REPLS for a given filetype and project.
 These are referred to using
 numbers 1-9.
 Pass a count to `<Plug>(repl-toggle)` to switch to a specific
 REPL.
 The `<Plug>(repl-switch)` mapping will open a prompt for a single number